Wordle Guide

 - Pressure to solve quickly: Take your time to think through each guess

-Many players get stuck because they focus too much on finding the answer quickly rather than systematically eliminating possibilities.
-Patience and methodical thinking often lead to better results.
+Many players get stuck because they focus too much on finding the answer quickly rather than smartly eliminating possibilities.
+Patience and logical thinking can lead to better results.

 Mental Techniques